February 6

 PTFE Concerns

-PTFE is perfectly safe when used correctly.
+PTFE is safe when used correctly.
 However, at high heat--above about 490F--it begins to decompose, giving off fumes that can cause flu-like symptoms in humans and be lethal to birds.
 (If you have a pet bird, you should not own any PTFE nonstick cookware.)

 Nonstick Ceramic Concerns